isuihko/selolaskuri/README.md

 --

 The following text is only in Finnish.
-There is about the usage of the Finland's SELO calculation application.
+There is about the usage of this SELO calculation application.

 Lasketaan shakinpelaajalle uusi vahvuusluku SELO tai PELO, ks. http://www.shakki.net/cgi-bin/selo
 - SELO on Suomen kansallinen shakin vahvuusluku, esim. https://fi.wikipedia.org/wiki/Elo-luku#Suomen_Elo